ABOUT THE FILM

 Is this just for childfree women?

 The focus is on women who are childfree by choice, but this is a big tent.
 Women who don't have kids by choice or by circumstance both get scorn or pity from our society.
 For example, did you know that having kids is the only way to reach our full feminine potential?
 No?
 Me neither.
-The film raises important issues for people with children as well; society's narrow (and often racist) definitions of what good and bad mothers look like can be equally oppressive and dangerous.
+The film raises important issues for childfree men, and for parents as well; society's narrow (and often racist) definitions of what good and bad mothers look like can be equally oppressive and dangerous.

 When will it be finished?

-My crew and I are shooting and fundraising right now, and that will dictate how long it will take.
+My crew and I are shooting and editing right now, and finding all the funding we need will dictate how long it will take.
 Think of it as writing a book that we also have to film and edit.
 I'll keep you all posted on the progress through occasional emails.